xmindflow/INCODE/README.md

 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/note.svg">
 >   <img alt="Note" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/note.svg">
 > </picture><br>
-> If you wish to test the model with a custom input shape, you can run the `preprocess_sdf.ipynb` notebook, which will generate a pre-processed `.npy` file for your desired shape.
+> To test the model with custom input data, you can run the <code>preprocess_sdf.ipynb</code> notebook, which will generate a pre-processed <code>.npy</code> file for your desired input.
 >
 > <br>
->  The output is a `.dae` file that can be visualized using a software such as [Meshlab](https://www.meshlab.net/#download) (a cross-platform visualizer and editor for 3D models).
+>  The output is a <code>.dae</code> file that can be visualized using software such as Meshlab (a cross-platform visualizer and editor for 3D models).

 ### Image Denoising
 The denoising experiment can be reproduced by running the `train_denoising.ipynb` notebook.